ngthu003/US.air.travel.2008/README.md

 ## Report

 The report summary of the study can be found in the pdf [A Study on Domestic Air Travel in the US in 2008](https://github.com/thn003/US.air.travel.2008/blob/master/A%20Study%20on%20Domestic%20Air%20Travel%20in%20the%20US%20in%202008.pdf).
+Since the pdf makes a lot of use of cross-reference both within the pdf and to outside links, for the best viewing experience, it is recommended to download the pdf and view it locally, either via a browser or a dedicated pdf reader.

+Additionally, all the R code used for investigating the subject is available in the repository.
+Since the investigation was comprehensive, it comprises of several coding files.
+Please refer to the pdf for guides on using the R codes.